| Title: | Penalized Linear Mixed Models for Correlated Data |

 feature_id Optional: A string specifying the column in the data X (the feature data) with the row IDs (e.g., identifiers for each row/sample/participant/, etc.).
 No duplicates allowed.

-- for PLINK data: a string specifying an ID column of the PLINK .fam
+- for PLINK data: a string specifying an ID column of the PLINK .fam file.
+Options are "IID" (default) and "FID"

-- for all other filebacked data: a character vector of unique identifiers (IDs) for each row of the feature data (i.e., the data processed with process_delim()
+- for all other filebacked data: a character vector of unique identifiers (IDs) for each row of the feature data (i.e., the data processed with process_delim())

 - if left NULL (default), X is assumed to have the same row-order as add_outcome.